backupbrew/switchbrew/USB services.md

 output buffer contains the first 0x1B8-bytes from [\#UsbHsInterface](#UsbHsInterface "wikilink").

+This returns an error if the interface was already acquired by another process.

 ## GetDescriptorString

 Takes a type-0x6 output buffer, an input u8, an input u8 bool, and an